Molluscum contagiosum is caused by a virus that is a member of the poxvirus family. Pox-viruses are brick or oval-shaped viruses.

 • Have a surface that feels smooth, waxy, or pearly.

-• Are flesh-coloured or pink.
+• Are flesh or pink coloured.

 • Have a dimple in the centre (The dimple may be filled with a thick, white substance that is cheesy or waxy).